 - Such relationships may, moreover, be less consensual than the individual whose position confers power believes.
 The relationship is likely to be perceived in different ways by each of the parties to it, especially in retrospect.
 While some relationships may begin and remain harmonious, they are susceptible to being characterized as unprofessional and disrespectful to others.

 Therefore, faculty/staff should not engage in consensual romantic relationships with their current students.

 If a faculty or staff member has a pre-existing consensual romantic/sexual relationship with a student, the student should be discouraged from enrolling in courses taught by the instructor or entering into work situations in which she/he would be supervised by the staff member.
 If the student does enroll in the course or work for the staff member, the faculty/staff member should remove him/herself from academic or professional decisions concerning the student.

-Should a romantic/sexual relationship between a faculty/staff member and his/her student lead to a sexual harassment charge, the College is obligated to investigate and resolve the charge in accordance with the complaint procedure in the Non-harassment Policy.
+Should a romantic/sexual relationship between a faculty/staff member and his/her student lead to a sexual harassment charge, the College is obligated to investigate and resolve the charge in accordance with the complaint procedure in the Gender Based and Sexual Misconduct Policy.